halildurmus/win32/README.md

 tightly-bounded version dependency (e.g. `'>=1.7.0 <1.8.0'` rather than merely
 `^1.7.0`).
 But the best approach is simply to test regularly with the latest version of this package, and continue to move your minimum forward.
-As the package matures, these issues should gradually fade into the distance.
+As the package matures, these issues should gradually fade away.

 ## Acknowledgements